FranEnguix/royalflush/docs/installation.rst

 .. warning::

-   **Incorrect installation may cause issues!** Ensure you use the correct CUDA version for PyTorch.
+   **Incorrect installation may cause issues!** Ensure you use the correct CUDA version for PyTorch 2.6.0.
    If you are unsure, check your CUDA version and visit: https://pytorch.org/get-started/locally/